Inside Hoda Kotb's Surprise Love Story With Joel Schiffman - E! Online

 Which is just a touch harder in the times of COVID-19.

-By June, with their destination affair already put together, it became increasingly clear that they would, in fact, have to wait.
+By June 2020, with their destination affair already put together for that November, it became increasingly clear that they would, in fact, have to wait.
 "We were kind of holding out to see what could happen but the destination that we were going to is turning into one of the hot spots so it looks like we may have to postpone," she revealed on The Ellen DeGeneres Show.
 "We're kind of bummed about that because the place we were going was like our favorite place on Earth.
 We love it there."

-And while she'd like to say the trappings of her romance aren't as important as the bond itself—"I know we should say, 'Who cares, it doesn't matter'"—she'd be lying if she insisted it wasn't a blow.
+And while she'd like to say the trappings of their now-eight-year romance aren't as important as the bond itself—"I know we should say, 'Who cares, it doesn't matter'"—she'd be lying if she insisted it wasn't a blow.
 "We waited a long time," she said, "so I sure hope we get to have it."

 Should she require a pick-me-up, though (outside of the Mykonos bachelorette bash proposed by E!'s own Justin Sylvester), she need only consult her trusty notebook of gratitudes.
 Or simply look across her New York City penthouse to her favorite quarantine buddy.

 "I'm with the best person on Earth.
-I know a thousand times over," she told DeGeneres of what she's learned the past few months.
+I know a thousand times over," she told DeGeneres of what she learned while staying at home.
 "Being cooped up, you know right away if you chose right and I know I did."